-Term Definition MAPI Short for Messaging Application Program Interface.
+MAPI Short for Messaging Application Program Interface.
 A Microsoft Windows interface enabling you to send e-mail messages.
 It allows e-mail access and distribution among applications.
 MAPI-compatible applications include a Send Mail or Send in the File menu of the application. maximum RAM The maximum amount of RAM that your computer can contain.
 Once this amount is reached, you can no longer add additional RAM to your computer.
 Motherboard The motherboard is the main circuit board inside your computer.
 It holds the CPU, the BIOS, the memory and so on.
-MPEG MPEG or Moving Pictures Experts Group is a standard for audio-visual compression of video sequences.
-MPEG achieves high compression rates by storing only the changes from one frame to another.
-The decrease in data is generally imperceptible to the human eye.
-MPEG-1 was developed for digital storage of video and audio data on CD-ROM.
-MPEG-2 achieves better image and audio quality and is more targeted to TV broadcasting and DVD.
-Operating system The operating system is software that manages all the other programs in a computer.
-It defines how the computer reads and writes information to its disks (and other hardware).
-Windows 2000, Windows Millennium Edition, Windows XP Professional and Windows XP Home Edition are examples of operating systems found on VAIOs.
+MPEG or Moving Pictures Experts Group is a standard for audio-visual comp sequences.
+MPEG achieves high compression rates by storing only the char frame to another.
+The decrease in data is generally imperceptible to the high Operating system The operating system is software that manages all the other programs in a condefines how the computer reads and writes information to its disks (and other Windows 2000, Windows Millennium Edition, Windows XP Professional and National Home Edition are examples of operating systems found on VAIOs.
 Partition A partition is a logical division of a computer's hard disk.
-A two-partition hard drive would typically contain C: and D: drives.
-Partitioning is particularly useful if you run more than one operating system or to clearly separate your data files from your installed software.
-PBX A PBX (Private Branch Exchange) is a private telephone network within an enterprise.
+A two-partition hard typically contain C: and D: drives.
+Partitioning is particularly useful if you run mo operating system or to clearly separate your data files from your installed softw PBX A PBX (Private Branch Exchange) is a private telephone network within an enterprise.
 Under this system, the calls between the enterprise members are local and the phone numbers are made up of 3 or 4 digits.
 Companies generally choose this phone system for internal communication because it is less expensive than the regular network.
 The users can still share a number of outside lines for making calls external to the PBX.